Interior Design

 Acceptance into Graduate Programs:

-None of the students from whom the data was collected and those who graduated in 2023 applied for graduate school.
+None of the students who graduated in 2025 applied for graduate school.

-16.67% of students who graduated in 2021 applied for graduate school, and 100% of these applicants were accepted.
+None of the students who graduated in 2023 applied for graduate school.

 Job Placement Rates:

-Data collected from 77.7% of students who graduated in 2023 are employed in interior design or a related profession.
+66.66% of students who graduated in 2025 who did not apply to graduate school are employed in interior design or a related profession.

-Data collected from 40% of students who graduated in 2022 are employed in interior design or a related profession.
+70% of students who graduated in 2024 who did not apply to graduate school are employed in interior design or a related profession.

 Enrollment Data: